Noctigon K1 flashlight review: Osram w1 LED, 600KCD

 Besides the holster, the package also includes a lanyard, in case you prefer using one of those.
 If you are thinking about carrying this with you for a long time, you should take this seriously.
 The head is just a bit too large to fit normal pockets.
 It also is just a tad front-heavy, but that is really neglectable.

-It can tail stand, but that is not something you will use this light for, since it's a flashlight that is meant to throw a far beam.
+It can tail stand, but that is not something you will use this light for.

 Build Quality, knurling, threads, and anodization

 When you use flashlights, you come to the understanding that not all flashlights are equal.
 Not only in terms of brightness or even usefulness but also in terms of build quality.
 The Noctigon is a very well designed and very well machined flashlight.